awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

         ]
 ```

-The edge\-optimized domain certificate must be created in the `us-east-1` region\.
+The edge\-optimized domain certificate must be created in the `us-east-1` Region\.

 The success response has a `200 OK` status code and a body similar to the following: